Sony Zeiss Distagon T* FE 35mm F1.4 ZA

 The Sony Zeiss Distagon T* FE 35mm F1.4 ZA is a large-aperture, wide-angle full-frame prime lens for the Sony E-mount.
 It was announced by Sony on March 4, 2015.

 Though designed for Sony's full frame E-mount cameras, the lens can be used on Sony's APS-C E-mount camera bodies, with an equivalent full-frame field-of-view of 52.5mm.

 Build quality

-The lens features a weather resistant plastic exterior with a dedicated aperture ring, focusing ring, and detachable petal-type lens hood.
+The lens features a weather resistant metal exterior with a dedicated aperture ring, focusing ring, and detachable petal-type lens hood.
 It showcases a minimalist black exterior with a Zeiss badge on the side of the barrel.
 Given the 35mm lens' fast aperture of F1.4, it excels at low-light photography.